+Low back pain can take a toll on your mental health.
 You may feel fear, frustration, and anger or have depression and anxiety because of ongoing pain.
 Those common reactions can make your pain last even longer.
 If pain is starting to get you down:

-Ask family members or friends to help out with physical tasks you can't do
+- Let people know when you need a helping hand.
+Ask family members or friends to help out with physical tasks you can't do right now.

-- Work with your health professionals and your work supervisor to make a return-to-work plan, if necessary.
+- Work with your health professionals and your work supervisor to make a return-to-work plan, if needed.
 Ask for an ergonomic consultation if you need to learn how to do some of your job duties differently to avoid hurting your back again.

 Emotional support is important

 You may have to lean on friends and family when facing difficult situations caused by chronic pain or other problems.
 Your loved ones can play an important role in supporting your recovery.
 Your doctor and community also may give you extra support.

 Where you can get support

-Family.
+- Family.
 Family members can help you cope by giving you comfort and encouragement.

-Religious groups.
+- Religious groups.
 Religious or spiritual groups may help you meet people and get involved in the community.
 Some religious organizations can help you get counseling or other social support services.

-Social groups.
+- Social groups.
 Social groups can help you meet new people and get involved in activities you enjoy.

-Community support groups.
+- Community support groups.
 In a support group, you can talk to others who have dealt with the same problems or illness as you.
 You can encourage one another and learn ways of coping with tough emotions.

 One Woman's Story: